Tenants' Rights in Minnesota

 If your landlord enters your unit when you are not there and has not given you notice about it, they have to leave you a written notice that they entered and why.

 You can enforce your right to privacy.
 If the landlord enters without giving you notice, you can sue the landlord.
 You can ask for lower rent, get your security deposit back and $100 for each violation of your privacy.
-You can also enforce your privacy rights in a Rent Escrow action.
+You can also enforce your privacy rights in a Rent Escrow action (see Starting a Rent Escrow Court Case in Chapter 4.
+Maintenance and Repair Problems in this booklet).
 If the problem continues, you may be able to get out of your lease.
 Call a lawyer or your local legal services office if you need help with writing and filing a complaint to stand up for your right to privacy.

 When you pay rent, some of that money is for property taxes for the building where you live.
 In Minnesota, some tenants can get part of this money back as a refund.
 The refund depends on your income and the amount of rent you paid that year.
 You can get this tax refund if you rent in a building where the landlord pays property taxes and if you are below a certain income.